lasanthamudalige/convert-pdf-to-audiobook/README.md

 ## General info

-This is a command line program that converts PDF files to an audiobook (PDF files under 5000 characters).
+This is a command line program converts PDF files to an audiobook using google Text-to-speech api.

 ## Technologies
 Project is created with:
 * Python version: 3.10.6
 * PyPDF2 version: 2.12.1
-* Google cloud Text-to-speech version: 2.13.0
+* gTTs version: 2.3.0

 ## Setup